jarekratajski/dysfunctional_ddd/dys_ddd/ddd.md

-what if called on empty stack?
+what if called on an empty stack?
 ```
 void stack.pop();  // boom
 ```